The 10 Most Environmentally Friendly & Sustainable Companies (2021)

 Once you start looking at companies who take their environmental impact seriously, you’ll start seeing the amazing advocacy and innovation happening in the space.
 They give all of us the option to be earth-friendly with most of the day-to-day purchases we make.

 If you are heading out to make a purchase and want a good starting point for a specific product, the B Corp Directory is another good place to check out.
 There you can sort by industry and location to find more environmentally-friendly companies, like Allbirds, Stasher, and Leesa Sleep, to buy from or support.
+You can also check out our list of sustainable gifts for some inspiration!

 As these companies continue their work, they aren’t only focused on their own impact, but they are also redefining the role of business in addressing climate change and protecting our planet.